williamtyn/jobin/README.md

-# Portfolio Project 4 - Fullstack Full-Stack Toolkit
+# Portfolio Project 4 - Full-Stack Toolkit

-## JObIn - Compare and find the best consultants for your company!
+## JobIn - Compare and find the best consultants for your company!

 Finding the right consultant is more difficult than ever.
 That's why we've made it simple.